MCT-master/mct-master.github.io/_posts/2020-09-20-Music-Mood-Classifier.md

 ## [ Overview ]

-This is a first experimentation with music mood classification by getting familiarity with baisc Machine Learning algorithms and Librosa.
-The conceptualization of this project came from a personal motivation of connecting music technology to musci therapy.
+This is a first experimentation with music mood classification by getting familiarity with basic Machine Learning algorithms and Librosa.
+The conceptualization of this project came from a personal motivation of connecting music technology to music therapy.
 A first step into the direction of creating an application for machine recognition of music emotion and classification.
-This is also a starting point to a future project which attempts to be an application able to identify the user's mood and predict variations, suggesting music accordingly to the actual mental state and particular prole of that user.
+This is also a starting point to a future project which attempts to be an application able to identify the user's mood and predict variations, suggesting music accordingly to the actual mental state and particular profile of that user.

 Music and emotion are concepts deeply connected to human experience.
 Hence music is known for its capability to change the mood of the listener and drive feelings.
-Thereby, Machine Learning turns to be an efficient tool for recognizing human emotions in music, which can be useful when it comes to the selection and suggestion of music for specic user's needs amongst the enormous amount of music data digitally available.
+Thereby, Machine Learning turns to be an efficient tool for recognizing human emotions in music, which can be useful when it comes to the selection and suggestion of music for specific user's needs amongst the enormous amount of music data digitally available.

-Here I will describe a frustated attemp of using Machine Learning for the music emotion recognition, exploring techniques, tools and experiments within a combination of audio features to reach the best performance possible due the size of my dataset and available time to work on it.
+Here I will describe a frustrated attempt of using Machine Learning for the music emotion recognition, exploring techniques, tools and experiments within a combination of audio features to reach the best performance possible due the size of my dataset and available time to work on it.

 ## [ Emotion ]